 According to Fishman, our toughest problem will be changing our attitude about water―to stop taking water for granted.
 Most of us cannot imagine turning on the tap and nothing coming out, yet forty percent of the world doesn't have ready access to water, or has to walk to get it.

 Part of why we take water for granted, says Fishman, is because it's cheap.
-"If you had to pick one thing to fix about water, one thing that would help you fix everything else…that one thing is price.
-The right price changes how we see everything else about water."
+"If you had to pick one thing to fix about water, one thing that would help you fix everything else

 In addition to pricing water correctly, Fishman advocates matching the purity of water to its purpose.
 In the U.S. we use 5.7 billion gallons of water pure enough to drink just to flush our toilets every day.
 Still, water managers struggle to overcome the "yuck factor," meaning the public's aversion to using "recycled water" for any purpose.